secondbitcoin/secondbitcoin/README.md

 - This is experimental software provided for educational and research purposes only
 - Use at your own risk - no warranties or guarantees are provided
 - Do not use this software in production environments without thorough testing
-- Always verify you are connected to the correct network before making any transactions
-- Keep backups of your wallet files and private keys

 **By using this software, you acknowledge that you understand these risks and accept full responsibility for any losses that may occur.**